maxdobeck/myblog/content/posts/rust-101.md

 With Rust's Type System if you said, `user_input = 100` you'd get an error like, "user_input is not of type String" or "String cannot be an Integer".
 The violation stems from the foundation of Rust; each variable must have a Type (string, integer, etc).
 This way the compiler can check to see if you're assigning an incorrect value to a variable.
 And you can build functions around certain Types.

 With the default immutability of variables if you tried `user_input = "Hello world"` you'd encounter an error like, "`user_input was not declared as mut[mutable]`"(emphasis mine).
-This prevents you, another programmer, or another piece of the program from mistakenly referring to a variable as if it couldn't change.
+This prevents you, another programmer, or another piece of the program from trying to change something that may be critical elsewhere in the program.
 Rust of course does let you define mutable variables that can be changed.

 # Variables in Rust
 -------------------